FAQ: Frequently Asked Questions

 Workers' compensation is a major expense for most Florida businesses, and it is important for employers to understand their duties and responsibilities under Florida law.
 When workers' compensation insurance is purchased as required by Florida law, business owners are protected from being sued (unless special circumstances exist) if one of their employees gets hurt or ill at the workplace.
 Under workers' compensation, when an employee gets hurt on the job, the insurance company will pay all medical bills and partial wage replacement for the employee.

-"I'm a contractor looking for workers' comp coverage for my employees.
+"I'm looking for workers' comp coverage for my employees.
 Can you help me?"

 Possibly, however, we do not write direct to potential policyholders.
 You need to contact an approved FUBA Workers' Comp independent insurance agent and have them submit your application to us.
 Please visit our Request an Agent page and fill out the form or call us at 888-262-4483 and we can recommend one of our many approved agents throughout the state of Florida.